laamaa/m8c/README.md

 There are prebuilt binaries available in the [releases section](https://github.com/laamaa/m8c/releases/) for Windows and recent versions of MacOS.

+When running the program for the first time on MacOS, it may not open as it is from an Unidentified Developer.
+You need to open it from the Applications Folder via Control+Click > Open then select Open from the popup menu.

 ### Linux

 There are packages available for Fedora Linux and NixOS, or you can build the program from source.